Scout24/sqlstyle.guide/README.md

 )
 ```

-Notice that `SELECT`, `FROM`, etc. are all right aligned while the actual column
+Notice that the main keywords such as `SELECT`, `FROM`, etc. are all left aligned.
-names and implementation specific details are left aligned.

 Although not exhaustive always include spaces: